Legends of Tech

 But again, the best part was the people around me is what made that business so successful.

-It wasn't me.
-It was very much a team that really took on the message and then ran with the passion of making it successful.
+It wasn't me, it was very much a team that really took on the message, and then ran with the passion of making it successful.

 That's incredible.
 So you've now had a moment of BHP where you got thrusted into a leadership position.